nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 It allows you to type add, list, update, delete without typing in the full command.
 Type stock, prescription or order to change to respective modes.
 Note that parameters in {curly braces} are optional.
 Parameters in [square braces] indicate that at least one of the parameter(s) must be provided.
+Parameters enclosed in (round brackets) are conditional optional parameters.
+For example, the parameters d/DESCRIPTION and m/MAX_QUANTITY in addstock and receiveorder will be optional only if the stock exists.
 +=====================+====================================================+
 |       COMMAND       |                   COMMAND SYNTAX                   |
 +=====================+====================================================+